mcc85s/FightingEntropy/Records/readme.md

 Yeah, there IS a way that I'm using reverse psychology right now.<br>
 Cause I'm flat-out, admitting right here and now...<br>
 I'm making quite an extensive use of **REVERSE PSYCHOLOGY**.<br>
-Right now.<br>
+Right now.

-Probably looks like I'm just casually insulting a long list of professionals and experts, huh...?<br>
+Probably looks like I'm just casually insulting a long list of (professionals/experts), huh...?<br>
-Yeah, well...<br>
+Yeah, well... not so fast there, frosted flakes...<br>
+Even Tony the hyper, overzealous-son-of-a-bitch Tiger has to slow the fuck down sometimes,<br>
+and pay more attention to the surrounding details (and/or) context.

-Appearances can be deceiving.
+Appearances can be deceiving.<br>
+Too many people jump to conclusions LONG BEFORE they're even remotely ready to reach any form of conclusion, whatsoever.<br>
+It's like when the colonists called the Native Americans "Indians".<br>
+Native Americans and Indians are (2) totally different types of people...?<br>
+But- some people continue to call Native Americans "Indians".<br>
+It's pretty stupid, actually.

+# Dangers of collecting evidence
 Make no mistake...<br>
 It's (apparently) against the law for ANYONE from THOSE AGENCIES, to: